Key Factors Influencing Rupee vs. Dollar Value

 Evolution of Exchange Rate Determination in India

+The rupee's exchange rate mechanism has undergone a significant transformation.
 Before the 1990s, India followed a fixed exchange rate system, with the rupee pegged to the US dollar and other major currencies.
 The RBI actively managed the rupee's value during this period through currency reserves and monetary policies.

 The shift to a floating exchange rate system in the early 1990s, following a near depletion of dollar reserves and comprehensive economic reforms, marked a pivotal change.